MatteoArella/linux-ums/doc/userspace/internals/library_lifecycle.rst

 =====================

 All UMS objects are private to each process that opens the UMS device.
+Indeed every process that opens the UMS device gets allocated a private pool of UMS schedulers, UMS workers and completion lists.

 Every time that the library is loaded the UMS device is opened and a per-process file descriptor, named :c:var:`UMS_FILENO`, is initialized.